Jake Burger Preview, Player Props: Marlins vs. Nationals

 Jake Burger At The Plate

-- Burger leads Miami with 95 hits, batting .242 this season with 51 extra-base hits.
+- Burger has 95 hits, which leads Miami hitters this season, while batting .239 with 51 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 111th, his on-base percentage ranks 118th, and he is 12th in the league in slugging.
+- Among the qualified batters, he ranks 114th in batting average, while his on-base percentage ranks 124th and he is 15th in slugging.

-- Burger has driven home a run in 34 games this season (29.8%), including more than one RBI in 17.5% of his games and producing three or more of his team's runs on nine occasions..
+- In 30.4% of his games this year, Burger has had at least one RBI.
+He's picked up more than one in 17.4% and driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.